JamesCBPyle/JamesCBPyle.github.io/index.md

 I am James CB Pyle, though I usually go by JP.
+Below is a breakdown of my professional skills but if you're looking for hobbies and interests follow this link to my [about me as a person](./personal.md) page.

 # About me
 I completed my 4 year Masters in Computer Science (MCOMP) at the [University of Sheffield](https://www.sheffield.ac.uk) in 2017 achieving a first-class degree and then began a PhD in the [Visual Computing](https://www.sheffield.ac.uk/dcs/research/groups/visual-computing) research group.
 I am currently (as of 26/04/2023) writing up my thesis with working title: 'Efficient Knowledge Discovery in Agent Based Simulation Experiments'.